Peace Region League Rules

 10 minute overtime, then play 20 minute overtime periods until there is a winner, as per Hockey Canada Guidelines.

 Linesmen are required to watch the pre-game warm-up.
 Should a player cross the centre line and make contact with an opposing player or attempt to incite/engage a player of the opposing team, then that player would receive a minor penalty and the penalty recorded on the game sheet should be crossing the red line (CRL).Should a team still have players on the ice when the buzzer sounds to indicate that the pre-game warm-up is over, the captain of that team shall be assessed a 10-minute misconduct penalty to be served by the captain at the start of the game.

 Also, there is NOT an automatic minor penalty issued to a player for failing to wear their chin strap properly during warm-up.
 They are to be warned first and then if they do not do it up, a minor would be assessed.

 All major penalties, game misconducts, gross misconducts, and match penalties need to be written up, including 10 minute misconducts in the last 10 minutes of playing time.
 Write-ups are to be completed on the Hockey Alberta Game Report.

-Referees are required to submit any required write-up to League Commissioner Jamie Salm within 12 hours of completion of the game.
-They can be scanned and emailed, faxed or sent as clear images (photo,jpg,png,etc.) by email or text.
-His contact information is as follows:
+Referees are required to submit any required write-up to League Commissioner Winston Delorme within 12 hours of completion of the game via e-mail at [email protected].
+They can be typed using the fillable pdf, hand-written and scanned, or sent as clear images (photo,jpg,png,etc.).